neel-lab/TCGA_Glycogene_Metaanalysis/README.md

 # TCGA Glycogene Metaanalysis
 Scripts and Pipelines used to analyze the TCGA for patterns in Glycogene Expression across Cancer Types

+## Data Gathering Using TCGABiolinks:

+The "TCGAbl_gather_data.R" gathers TCGA data if passed a valid TCGA code.
+If in an HPC environment all datasets can be downloaded simultaneously using independent processes using a slurm script formatted in a manner similarly to "slurm_TCGAblRun" script.
+The TCGAbl_gather_data.R script utilizes functions in the "TCGAbl_functions.R" file.

 ## Directories:

 ### glycoBio_data: